 You also need to make sure that you receive all the care that you are entitled to, not the basics or even the average care a patient receives.

 Your medical condition is extremely important to you and your family.
-You need to insist the best and most thorough care that you can get.
+You need to insist on the best and most thorough care that you can get.

-Choose Your Own Doctor:
+Choose Your Own Doctor

 US Federal law makes it clear that an employer cannot refuse to pay for the medical care that you need.
 If an employer’s refusal to meet its maintenance and cure obligations is willful and wanton, you may be entitled to punitive damages.